 6. Promote Company Culture

-Make your employees clear about company culture which includes goals, mission, and values.
+Make your employees clear about the company culture which includes goals, mission, and values.
 Encourage them to fit into the system by listing down the benefits.

 7. Engage Right from the Start

-The best way to kill an employee’s enthusiasm is giving him the monotonous task of filling out forms on the day of his joining.
+The best way to kill an employee’s enthusiasm is by giving him the monotonous task of filling out forms on the day of his joining.
 You can change this concept by introducing employees straight to work.
 Attach a mentor or a work buddy with the new joiner to make him feel engaged and part of the company right from day one.